iodepo/oih-ui/frontend/README.md

 To modify the labels of the site in different languages, follow these steps:

-1. Search through the project files for a folder named "context".
+1. Search through the project files for a dir named "context".
 Should be something like `[INSTALLDIR]/frontend/frontend/src/context/`

-2. Inside this folder, you'll find another folder named "stores" containing four JSON files, one for each language used on the site.
+2. Inside this dir, you'll find another dir named "stores" containing four JSON files, one for each language used on the site.
 Should be something like `[INSTALLDIR]/frontend/frontend/src/context/stores/`

 3. Starting with "en.json", you can easily locate the labels you're looking for along with their associated keys, which remain the same for every language.